 - Identifying mismanaged resources

-- Monitor cost anomalies
+- Monitor for cost anomalies

 - Use auto-scaling to reduce costs